 How to Choose Your First Hiking Trail

-Picking your first hiking trail requires some preliminary legwork before you hit the dirt.
-You’ll want to honestly assess whether you can comfortably walk for two to three hours without stopping.
+Picking your first hiking trail takes a little legwork before you hit the dirt.
+You’ll want to honestly assess whether you can walk comfortably for two to three hours without stopping.

 Honestly Gauge Your Fitness Before Picking a Trail